 The addiction treatment services (so-called CSAPA) are marginally impacted by the existing accreditation and certification systems applied to health establishments and processed by the HAS (French National Authority for Health).
 However, the CSAPA, most of which were authorised as medico-social establishments at the beginning of the 2010s for a period of 15 years, are required to provide two external evaluations during this period.
 These evaluations must be carried out by a body approved by the HAS and follow a set of specifications outlined by decree.

-In the 2010’s, although many resource services in prevention engineering have collapsed at local level, there is a noticeable willing at national level to enhance quality in the programmes and services delivered, especially in prevention.
+Despite a lack of resource services in prevention engineering at local level, there is a noticeable willing at national level to enhance quality in the programmes and services delivered, especially in prevention.

 National profile and trends harms